-Aeons ago, the universe was different: mergers of galaxies were common and gigantic black holes with masses equivalent to billions of times that of the Sun formed in their nuclei.
+Eons ago, the universe was different: mergers of galaxies were common, and gigantic black holes with masses equivalent to billions of times that of the Sun formed in their nuclei.
 As they captured the surrounding gas, these black holes emitted energy.
-Known as quasars, these very distant and tremendously high energy objects have local relatives with much lower energy whose existence raises numerous questions: are there also such “quiet” quasars at much larger distances?
+Known as quasars, these very distant and tremendously high-energy objects have local relatives with much lower energy whose existence raises numerous questions: are there also such “quiet” quasars at much larger distances?
 Are the latter dying versions of the former or are they completely different?

 THE MORE DISTANT, THE MORE LUMINOUS?

 Quasars appear to evolve with distance: the farther away one gets, the brighter they are.
 This could indicate that quasars extinguish over time or it could be the result of a simple observational bias masking a different reality: that gigantic quasars evolving very quickly, most of them already extinct, coexist with a quiet population that evolves at a much slower rhythm but which our technological limitations do not yet allow us to research.

 To solve this riddle it was necessary to look for low luminosity quasars at enormous distances and to compare their characteristics with those of nearby quasars of equal luminosity, something thus far almost impossible to do, because it requires observing objects about hundreds of times weaker than those we are used to studying at those distances.

 The tremendous light-gathering power of the GTC telescope, has recently enabled Sulentic and his team to obtain for the first time spectroscopic data from distant, low-luminosity quasars similar to typical nearby ones.
 Data reliable enough to establish essential parameters such as chemical composition, mass of the central black hole, or rate at which it absorbs matter.